tranhelen/tranhelen/_posts/2017-11-08-followyourownadvice.md

 	</div>
 </div>

-At this point, I didn't particularly enjoy the direction I was going in so I went back to zero.
-Dumped everything and started over pushing myself to play a bit more with depth, reduce the colour complexity, and increase the spacing.
+After a couple of weeks, I didn't particularly enjoy the direction I was going in so I went back to zero.
+I dumped everything and started over pushing myself to play a bit more with depth, reduce the colour complexity, and increase the spacing.

 <figure>
 	<img src="/img/post/86-seconditeration.jpg">